Swimming Fish SomethingsPhishy Swimming Fish

 There is also the enjoyment of watching your Angelfish raise the fry.
 They will stay mostly around the parents for the first month and the parents will zealously guard them.
 When a baby strays to far, the parents will mouth it back to the main school.
 This is done by both the males and females.
 There is nothing more rewarding than watching your large Angelfish parents and the fry swimming around the tank as a loose school.
 I find this fascinating and it has always been my favorite part or the hobby.

-Breeding Angelfish Part 10 – Artificially Raising the Fry
+Breeding Angelfish Part 10 – Artificially Raising Angelfish Fry

 Artificially raising Angelfish is actually very easy and if you are looking to have the highest survival ratio it is definitely the way to go.